het2803/Portfolio/README.md

 - Worked closely with teams, contributing to a 30% increase in problem resolution efficiency.
 - Implemented mew data analysis tools, leading to a 20% improvement in report conversion project planning.

-Projects
+### Projects
-Image Semantic Segmentation Vadodara, Gujarat  Jun 2020 – Apr 2021 •Designed a groundbreaking Neural Network for Semantic Segmentation, delivering a 40% improvement in accuracy.
+Image Semantic Segmentation
+•	Designed a groundbreaking Neural Network for Semantic Segmentation, delivering a 40% improvement in accuracy
-•Transformed WRNs into fully convolutional networks for Semantic Segmentation with 25% faster inference speed.
+•	Transformed WRNs into fully convolutional networks for Semantic Segmentation with 25% faster inference speed.
-•Implemented global context module and high-resolution path, improving Semantic Image Segmentation accuracy by 35%.
+•	Implemented global context module and high-resolution path, improving Semantic Image Segmentation accuracy by 35%.
-•Achieved competitive results on CamVid datasets with proposed approaches outperforming the state-of-the-art by 15%.
+•	Achieved competitive results on CamVid datasets with proposed approaches outperforming the state-of-the-art by 15%